ArnoTroch/ONOS-Tutorial/README.md

 ONOS comes with a `vpls` application out of the box.
 Not only does this make it very easy to create, change and delete different VPLS networks whenever you want, it also allows the virtual LAN network to change dynamically over time.
 To understand how this works, we will first need to take a look at a more complex abstraction of ONOS called **intents**.

 #### Intents
 ONOS has a subsystem that is called the Intent Framework.
-Intents allow to specify network behaviour in form of policies, rather than mechanisms.
+Intents allow specifying network behaviour in form of policies, rather than mechanisms.
 In short, this means that we will tell the network *what* to do, not *how* it should do it.
 To understand this better, let's look at a practical example of intents in ONOS.

 Before we start, we will quickly set up ONOS and Mininet again.
 For ONOS, make sure you have the `org.onosproject.openflow` app activated.
 For Mininet, we will be using a larger and more complex topology called `torus`.
 You can create this topology as follows.
 ```bash